FriskyElectrocat/CLLocation-FESCoordinates/README.md

 * `FESCLLocationMinutes` – double used to store the minutes component of a coordinate.
 * `FESCLLocationSeconds` – double used to store the seconds component of a coordinate.
 * `FESCLLocationCoordinate2D` – struct used to store a triplet of degrees, minutes, and seconds representing a coordinate.
+* `FESCLLocationMinDecCoordinate` - struct used to store of degrees and seconds representing a MinDec coordinate.

 ## Functions and Methods

 `FESCLLocationCoordinate2D FESCLLocationCoordinate2DMake(FESCLLocationDegrees degrees, FESCLLocationMinutes minutes, FESCLLocationSeconds seconds);`

-Creates an `FESCLLocationCoordinate2D` struct from separate degrees, minutes, and seconds components.
+Creates a `FESCLLocationCoordinate2D` struct from separate degrees, minutes, and seconds components.

+`FESCLLocationMinDecCoordinate FESCLLocationMinDecCoordinateMake(FESCLLocationDegrees degrees, FESCLLocationMinutes minutes);`

+Creates a `FESCLLocationMinDecCoordinate` struct from two components: degrees and minutes.

 `+ (CLLocation *)fes_initWithLatitude:(FESCLLocationCoordinate2D)latitude
                         andLongitude:(FESCLLocationCoordinate2D)longitude;`